What is OxyIR?

 Do not keep leftover medicine.
 Just one dose can cause death in someone using it accidentally or improperly.
 Ask your pharmacist about a drug take-back program, or flush the unused medicine down the toilet.

 What happens if I miss a dose?

-Since oxycodone is used for pain, you are not likely to miss a dose.
-Skip any missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Since OxyIR is used for pain, you are not likely to miss a dose.
+Skip any missed dose if it is almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?